thefish/scheduleq/Readme.md

 ```

 Useful to process events in time quants, allowing us to fall behind to some degree if payload in functions took some
-more time than was planned.
-There are some gotchas with scopes, **see test for details** and take note.
+more time than was planned. **More details in** [tests](scheduleq_test.go).

+It is not a distributed queue.
+Use proper message broker or database if you need one.